Portfolio Advice: Art and Design

 What is a digital portfolio?

-A digital portfolio is a digital file containing a collection of your creative work, that you have photographed, scanned or created digitally.
+A digital portfolio is a file containing a collection of your creative work, that you've photographed, scanned or created digitally.

 How many pieces should your portfolio contain?